robrecord/shopp_product_importer/README.md

 ## Description

-Shopp Product Importer Shopp/Wordpress Plugin provides a mechanisim to import Products from a specifically formatted CSV file into the shopp product database.
+**Shopp Product Importer** Wordpress Plugin provides a mechanisim to import products from a specifically formatted CSV file into the Shopp product database.

 ## Authors